 Wealth hurts empathy

-A few decades ago, the typical CEO used to earn about 30 times more than his or her employees; now he or she earns 110 times more.
+A few decades ago, the typical CEO used to earn about 30 times more than their employees; now they earns 110 times more.
 The Congressional Budget Office estimates that the top one percent of Americans saw their after tax-income grow by 278 percent between 1979 and 2007; over the same period, the middle 20 percent of Americans saw their incomes rise by just 35 percent—and the bottom fifth saw just 18 percent growth.

 Indeed, a recent Pew Research Center survey found that Americans see inequality as the greatest source of social conflict in the country today, eclipsing conflicts around age, race, and immigration.
 Two-thirds of respondents said there are “very strong” or “strong” conflicts between rich and poor, roughly a 40 percent increase from just two-and-a-half years ago.